fredrikaverpil/neotest-golang/README.md

 dependencies with `make install`.
 Have a look at the [Makefile](Makefile) for more details.
 You can also use the neotest-plenary and neotest-golang adapters to run the tests of this repo within Neovim.

+### AST and tree-sitter

+To figure out new tree-sitter queries (for detecting tests), the following commands are available in Neovim to aid you:

+- `:Inspect` to show the highlight groups under the cursor.
+- `:InspectTree` to show the parsed syntax tree (formerly known as "TSPlayground").
+- `:EditQuery` to open the Live Query Editor (Nvim 0.10+).

+For example, open up a Go test file and then open up a new window side-by side in which you execute `:InspectTree`.
+Here you can now see what the tree-sitter query syntax representation looks like for the Go test file.

+Also open up the editor with `:EditQuery`, so that you can have all three windows opened side-by-side.
+In the editor, you can now start creating your syntax query and play around.
+You can paste in queries from `ast.lua` in the editor, to see how the query behaves and highlights parts of your Go test file.